darsh97/llm-stream/README.md

 ## Overview

 The API is boiler plate reference to handle streaming responses and using CustomLLM class that langchain provides

-How to Run the Server
-  To run the FastAPI server, follow these steps:

-  Install dependencies: Ensure you have Python and pip installed.
-Then, install the required dependencies by running:

-  pip install -r requirements.txt
-  Run the server: Start the FastAPI server using the following command:

-  uvicorn main:app --reload
-  By default, the server will run on http://localhost:8000.

 API Endpoints
   Generate Poem
     Endpoint: /api/generate/{poem_topic}
     Method: GET
     Description: Generates a poem based on the specified theme.
     Example
     To generate a "happiness" themed poem with streaming enabled, you can use the following URL:

 http://localhost:8000/api/generate/happiness?stream=true